Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/fungible-tokens/smart-contract.rst

 Minting
 =======

 First, add the changes to your contract for the minting parameters that you require when ``mint()`` is invoked.
-Basically, it will ask for the minting amount and ``max_supply``.
+It will ask for the minting amount and ``max_supply``.
 Create a struct called ``TokenParams`` and add this to the tokens tree as shown below.

 .. code-block:: rust